dasasdhba/mf-gdcsharp-dev/doc/pattern.md

 ## Entity-Component-Spawner pattern

 This pattern is invented and named by myself, which may sound like traditional entity-component-system, but they are not exactly the same.
-A func fact is that they have the same abbr ECS.
+A fun fact is that they have the same abbr ECS.

 ### Entity